Evansville Christian School

 Evansville Christian School (ECS) is a private Christian school corporation with several locations throughout the Evansville, tri-state area in southwestern Indiana, USA.

 According to the Indiana Department of Education, ECS is an A-Rated, four-star school.
 It is fully accredited by the Indiana Department of Education, the Association of Christian Schools International and the North Central Association Commission on Accreditation and School Improvement.

 History

 Evansville Christian School was founded in 1975 by Bethel Temple Church.
 The private school corporation started with 143 students from kindergarten to sixth grade and received state accreditation during its second year.
 In 1990, it was incorporated as a non-profit, tax-exempt corporation with an independent board of directors.
 In 2002, the school started its second campus serving Evansville's north side.
 Over the years, ECS has experienced a significant increase in activities, athletics, and enrollment.

-In August 2017, ECS opened its first freestanding campus on a 16-acre site near the intersection of Epworth Road and Lincoln Avenue.
+In 2017, ECS opened its first freestanding campus on a 16-acre site near the intersection of Epworth Road and Lincoln Avenue.
 ECS currently operates three campuses and has more than 800 students from pre-school to high school.